 Worries and doubts started to whizz around my mind.
 Am I crazy to go to Kenya alone?

-But, I really need this vacation.
+But I really need this vacation.
 I was exhausted.
 I had to go through with it.
 The thought of arriving home and telling my friends and colleagues that I had turned back was too much of a loss for me to consider.
 I had no choice.
-You booked it Annika, you paid for it, other girls can do solo trips, why can't you do it?
+You booked it, Annika.
+You paid for it, and other girls can do solo trips; why can't you do it?
 You HAVE to do it!